Otteri/mumbler/readme.md

 Now it should be possible to start ParlAI agent and Discord bot either separately or simultaneously.

+If developing, you may want to download and build datasets outside the container and then copy these inside, so one does not need to spend time on building the same dictionaries over and over again.
+In other words, download datasets right after cloning and installing ParlAI.

 # Usage
 Mumbler can be started with following command: `$ python main.py` Script starts ParlAI agent and Discord bot instances.

 It is also possible to run and debug only ParlAI agent.
-Run the agent in one terminal:
+Instead of Discord bot, run `write.py` script, which is used for communicating with the agent via terminal.
+Then, launch the agent in another terminal with:
-`$ python talk.py -t internal:blended_skill_talk -mf zoo:blender/blender_90M/model` and in another terminal, use `write.py` script to pass text for the agent.
-Hence, Discord setup is not necessarily required for only toying with the agent.
+`$ python talk.py -t internal:blended_skill_talk -mf zoo:blender/blender_90M/model`
+(/app/ParlAI/parlai_internal/models/vainamoinen_90M.checkpoint)

 # Config
 All config settings should work as is.
 However, for optimized performance, these can be adjusted if desired.